hillaper/Rela2x/README.md

 ## Advanced Users

 Additional features not covered in this guide can be found in `rela2x.py`.
-The code is fairly well-documented, and advanced Python/SymPy users should find it relatively straightforward to navigate.
+The code is well-documented, and advanced Python/SymPy users should find it relatively straightforward to navigate.

 ## License